RocketJeed/Advanced-Electronics-and-ElectroOptics/stripLaser/README.md

 # GaAs/AlGaAs Strip Laser

-# Fast Intro about Semiconductor Laser
+# Fast Intro to Semiconductor Laser

 In direct bandgap Semiconductor, The recombination processes occurs without a change in electron momentum, while in indirect bandgap semiconductor the momentum of the electron has to change, which results in relesing a phenon instead of a photon, hence, in laser we need direct bandgap simiconductor in order to release photons. \
 There are three processees for interaction between a photon and an electron, and these are: